 MUFFLER/SPARK ARRESTER

 The exhaust spark arrester mounted inside the muffler is necessary for safe operation.
-It must be periodically cleaned out for maximum efficiency.
+It must be periodically cleaned out for maximum efficiency, and to meet Forest Service requirements (RV use).
 See the maintenance schedule for cleaning intervals.